Narsapuram-Mamatha/airtribe-BE-assignments/virtual-event-management/README.md

-## Assignment 3
+# Assignment 3
-### Backend System for a Virtual Event Management Platform
+## Backend System for a Virtual Event Management Platform

+### Project Brief
-#### Project Brief- A backend system for a virtual event management platform focusing on user registration, event scheduling, and participant management
+A backend system for a virtual event management platform focusing on user registration, event scheduling, and participant management

-#### Project Description:
+### Project Description:

 In this project, A RESTful API using Node.js, Express.js, and NPM packages is built.
 The API will allow users to perform CRUD operations (Create, Read, Update, and Delete) on tasks.
 The file system is used as memory.
 The API is tested using Postman.